-Once you’ve identified the job needs, you can carry out identifying the specifications of the role and compiling these requirements into a job description.
-A job description is to communicate to candidates the skills, qualifications, personal characteristics, experience, salary and benefits are required for the role.
-Likewise, this also gives you a checklist that candidates are required to meet when whittling down the candidate pool.
+Once you’ve identified the job needs, you can identify the specifications of the role.
+It is worth compiling these requirements into a job description.
+A job description tells the candidates what is required for the role.
+Be it the skills, qualifications, personal characteristics, and experience.
+The salary and benefits are also covered in it.
+Likewise, this gives you a checklist that candidates should meet when whittling down the candidate pool.

 3. ADVERTISE THE POSITION

 Advertise your role internally as well as externally.
 This serves two purposes: